cristian1604/SysAx/README.md

 ![Generic badge](https://img.shields.io/badge/made%20with-Python-blue.svg) ![Generic badge](https://img.shields.io/badge/status-TEST-red.svg)

 This is a *wrapper-script* to perform a database backup and restoring functions using **Postgres** dump utilities, even between different servers.
+Perform a fast database backup or restoration in a few steps.
 The only restriction is: __all the servers must have the same postgres version.__

 (If you want a script to perform several databases from a DB engine at the same time, take a look [backupDatabase])